cabify/systems-challenge/README.md

 the folowing:

 - GitHub repository with the solution.
+- Extend the ansible codebase provided with new roles if needed or modifications in the current ones.
 - README explaining the solution.
 Links pointing to external documentation justifying your arguments are welcomed.